Japanese Public Key Infrastructure (JPKI)

 After that, it is necessary to sign a confidentiality agreement with J-LIS and apply for disclosure of technical specifications, etc.

 6.1.1.
-The Support Service for Obtaining Consent of the Person, which is required for the Basic Four Information Provision Services, was launched on October 29, 2024 using Mynaportal.
+On October 29, 2024, the Support Service for Obtaining Consent of the Person, which is required for the basic four information Provision Service, was launched using Mynaportal.

 By using this service, private sector can obtain consent from customers, which is necessary to use the "Latest User Information (4 Information) Provision Service".